Gloogger/Modern_Robotics_Notes/KapXII.md

     <img src="https://drive.google.com/uc?export=view&id=15alV9T8kNoOZ5P4jWwkqnyoti3SsjaV8" alt="fig_15_b.png" width="500">
 </p>

-- (c) It seems linke the top-right '++++' area cannot be eliminated in the current grasp.
+- (c) It seems like the top-right '++++' area cannot be eliminated in the current grasp.
 Therefore no position is able to generate a force-closure grasp.

 > _**Exercise 12.18**_ A square is restrained by three point contacts as shown in Figure 12.33: $$f_1$$ is a point contact with friction coefficient $$\mu$$, while $$f_2$$ and $$f_3$$ are frictionless point contacts.
 If $$c = \frac{1}{4}$$ and $$h = \frac{1}{2}$$, find the range of values of $$\mu$$ such that grasp yields force closure.